It’s one thing to create an ecommerce conversion strategy — it’s another thing to make it good.

 What Is an Ecommerce Conversion Rate?

-Otherwise known as CRO, a conversion rate is simply the percentage of people who take a desired action within a certain period of time.
+Otherwise known as CRO, a conversion rate one of the most important ecommerce metrics, which shows the percentage of people who take a desired action within a certain period of time.
 These leads are following your CTAs from start to finish, whatever they may be.
 For ecommerce sellers in particular, CRO primarily consists of sales made from an online store.
 However, there are many other situations where you might want to measure conversion KPIs, including:

 - Adding a product to cart